chrispyles/slow/README.md

 ### Conditionals

 Slow supports `if` statements to conditionally execute code blocks.
-To run a block should the condition evaluate to `false`, use an `else` statement.
+To run a block should the condition be falsey, use an `else` statement.

 ```
 if x % 3 == 0 {